-Yet, there is an inherent problem in the disclosure of the expected fine.
-In addition to the obvious motivation of managers—to minimize any expected loss in order to fend off any deflation in the share price that can affect their position in the company as well as their compensation—there is a unique important consideration in the cases of federal fines: In most cases, the final fine imposed by a federal agency, i.e., the amount of USD the company will have to pay to the Treasury as a settlement of criminal charges, is determined in a bilateral voluntary agreement between the company and the agency following a prolonged negotiation.
-Accordingly, an estimation disclosed by the company regarding the company’s expectation of the fine before or during the negotiation will affect the outcomes and can damage company’s efforts to minimize the fine.
+Yet, there are inherent problems in the disclosure of an expected fine.
+In addition to the obvious motivation of managers to minimize any expected loss in order to prevent any reduction in the share price that could affect their position in the company as well as their compensation, federal fines present a unique and important consideration.
+In most cases, the final fine imposed by a U.S. federal agency—the amount the company will have to pay to settle—is determined in a bilateral voluntary agreement between the company and the agency following a prolonged negotiation.
+Accordingly, an estimation disclosed by the company regarding the company’s expectation of the fine before or during the negotiation will affect the negotiating outcomes and can undermine the company’s efforts to minimize the fine.

-This strategic consideration for the underreporting of an expected fine is different than the traditional motivation for underreporting of expected losses discussed in the literature.
-Studies show that companies underreport future losses as an earning management technique, e.g., to meet-or-beat analysts’ predictions, thus protect existing share value, but not necessarily the company’s overall interests.
-In contrast, underreporting of fines serves directly the interest of the company by reducing its actual expected liability.
+This strategic consideration for the underreporting of an expected fine differs from the traditional motivation for underreporting of expected losses discussed in the literature.
+Studies show that companies underreport future losses as an earning management technique, e.g., to meet-or-beat analysts’ predictions, thereby protecting the existing share value but not necessarily the company’s overall interests.
+In contrast, underreporting of fines directly serves the interest of the company by reducing its actual expected liability.

-The powerful incentive for underreporting of fines may translate into a systematic and significant underreporting of highly material financial information about public companies.
-Such systematic underreporting can cause significant harm to investors who would be trading companies’ shares without full knowledge of material information.
+The powerful incentive for underreporting fines against public companies may lead to systematic and significant underreporting of this highly material financial information.
+Such underreporting can cause significant harm to investors, who will trade in company shares without full knowledge of material information.

-Furthermore, underreporting is detrimental to the deterrence of companies and management from engaging in wrongdoing independently from its effect on the correct pricing of companies’ share.
-First, underreporting of fines enables management to offset a fine’s effect on management’s compensation thus earn what essentially, they do not deserve.
-Second, it enables the management to “kick the can down the road” with respect to the negative financial ramification of their wrongdoing.
-As behavioral literature demonstrates, the time lag between the wrongdoing and the facing of its negative consequences affects the willingness of wrongdoers to engage in the activity.
+Furthermore, the practice of underreporting undermines the deterrent effect of fines on company and management wrongdoing.
+First, underreporting of fines enables management to offset a fine’s effect on management’s compensation and thus earn what they, essentially, do not deserve.
+Second, it enables management to “kick the can down the road” with respect to the negative financial ramifications of their wrongdoing.
+As behavioral literature demonstrates, the time lag between the wrongdoing and the facing of its negative consequences affects wrongdoers’ willingness to engage in the activity.

-This Article is the first to discusses fine disclosure and the strategic consideration involved.
-It provides an empirical examination, based on hand-picked data about all fines higher than $100 million imposed on corporation as part of settlement agreements reached in criminal prosecutions from the last two decades.
-It points to systematic underreporting of fines by public companies.
-The Article further analyzes the negative ramifications of such underreporting practice, and it suggests revising the fines disclosure mechanism on two levels.
-First, redesigning the form of disclosure of fines by separating the assessment of the expected fine from any other legal expense.
-Second, reforming the decision-making process by appointing an independent monitor within the firm that would assess the expected fine.
+This Article is the first to discuss U.S. federal fine disclosures and the strategic considerations involved.
+It provides an empirical examination, based on carefully selected data about all fines higher than $100 million imposed on corporations over the last two decades as part of settlement agreements reached in criminal prosecutions.
+The findings indicate systematic underreporting of fines by public companies.
+The Article further analyzes the negative ramifications of fine underreporting, and suggests revising the fine disclosure mechanism on two levels.
+The first involves redesigning the form of fine disclosure by separating the assessment of the expected fine from any other legal expense.
+The second involves reforming the company’s decision-making process by appointing an independent monitor within the company to assess the expected fine.